gingerFoxxx/alwede.github.io/README.md

 # alwede.github.io
-Unfinished Landing Page project from 2015 with vector graphic made bu me.
+Unfinished Landing Page project from 2015 with vector graphic made by me.